hongjinhao/affordable_housing/README.md

 - Why are there multiple rounds?
 CDLAC’s tax-exempt bond allocations are organized into multiple rounds (e.g., Round 1, Round 2) within a calendar year, with a competitive, points-based system to distribute a limited annual bond volume cap (e.g., $5.126 billion for 2025).

-- Source of the award and applicantion list?
+- Source of the award and applicant list?
 From the CTCAC website
 https://www.treasurer.ca.gov/ctcac/2025/application.asp